Read time 8 minutes

 • Hard disk failure, sudden power failure, unexpected system shutdown, and virus attacks are some of the reasons that can cause MDF corruption.

-In case of MDF corruption, SQL database becomes inaccessible.
+When an MDF file gets corrupted, SQL database becomes inaccessible.
 If you try to access the corrupt database, you might get different error messages.
-Some most common error messages are:
+Some of the most common error messages are:

 What to avoid when you face corruption in SQL Database